aws/aws-sdk-js-v3/supplemental-docs/ERROR_HANDLING.md

 because of incomplete modeling by the service, or because of routing layers, load balancers, security etc. that sit in front of the service.

-Unmodeled errors are grouped into the default ServiceException class that exists for each AWS service.
+Unmodeled errors are created as the default ServiceException class that exists for each AWS service, which the modeled errors also extend.
 In the AWS Lambda example, it is the one at the bottom that reads:
 ```
 LambdaServiceException	- Base exception class for all service exceptions from Lambda service.
 ```